joehannis/limio-code-test/README.md

 `@limio/design-system`: This is using Reactstrap - a React implementation of Bootstrap.
 For all available components and how to use them please read the documentation here: https://reactstrap.github.io/?path=/story/home-installation--page

+NOTE: The implementations provided in this code test may not be complete and may require exploration and extension to fully solve the challenges presented.
+Part of the test is to investigate and potentially expand upon these implementations as needed.

 ### Questions

 Please answer the following questions: